Suburb: Australia, New Zealand, and South Africa

-In North America
+North America

 In the United States and Canada, suburb can refer either to an outlying residential area of a city or town or to a separate municipality or unincorporated area outside a town or city.

 Although a majority of Americans regard themselves as residents of suburban communities, the federal government of the United States has no formal definition for what constitutes a suburb in the United States, leaving its precise meaning disputed.

 In Canada, the term may also be used in the British sense, especially as cities annex formerly outlying areas.